tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 * To strict-block all 3rd-party scripts for a certain site, you can use the following rule:
    `facebook.com * 3p-script strictBlock`

-*Please note the difference between `strictBlock` and `block`.
-The `block` action blocks all the requests according to the dynamic filtering rules, while `strictBlock` only blocks a request if it triggers a blocking rule in one of the filter lists.
+* Please note the difference between `strictBlock` and `block`.
+The `block` action blocks requests according to the dynamic filtering rules, while `strictBlock` only blocks a request if it triggers a blocking rule in one of the filter lists.

 -----------
 #### How do I use the logger, and what are the different types of entries it shows?